Who is Conservation Volunteers?

 Typical accommodation can include caravans, hostels, shearer’s quarters, bunkhouses or camping (CV supplies tents).

-You should bring a sleeping mat as well as your sleeping bag.
+You should always bring a sleeping bag.

 What do I need to wear?